AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/default-access-levels-in-workfront.md

 ## Worker access level

-Attached to the Work license, The Worker access level is designed for users who perform the work in Workfront.
+Attached to the Work license, the Worker access level is designed for users who perform the work in Workfront.
 They do not plan the work; they complete it.

 Users with this access level: